2nd Armored Division (United States): Gulf War

 The invasion of Kuwait by Saddam Hussein in August 1990 caught the division in the midst of the post-Cold War drawdown of the U.S. Army.
 Secretary of Defense Richard Cheney had begun force reductions which meant the 2nd Brigade was in the middle of inactivating.
 Thus the 2nd Brigade could not be deployed as a whole.
-A unit of the 2nd Brigade, Battery "A", 92nd Field Artillery Regiment, was attached to the 10th Marine Regiment, and a couple of others were attached to the Division's 1st Brigade ("Tiger Brigade").
-For some reason, the 1st Brigade during the Saudi Arabia deployment was known almost exclusively as the Tiger Brigade.
+A unit of the 2nd Brigade, Battery "A", 92nd Field Artillery Regiment, was attached to the 10th Marine Regiment, and others were attached to the Division's 1st Brigade ("Tiger Brigade").
+The 1st Brigade during the Saudi Arabia deployment was known almost exclusively as the Tiger Brigade.
 The Tiger Brigade, commanded by Colonel John B. Sylvester, deployed to Saudi Arabia and provided heavy armor support for United States Marine Corps forces in their attack into Kuwait.
 The Tiger Brigade included two battalions of the 67th Armor Regiment, the 1st and 3rd, TF 3-41 Infantry and 1st Battalion, 3rd Field Artillery Regiment.
 It served at the Battle of Kuwait International Airport.
 The Tiger Brigade was credited with destroying or capturing 181 enemy tanks, 148 APCs, 40 artillery pieces, 27 AA emplacements, and 263 Iraqi soldiers killed with an additional 4,051 captured.

 The division's 3rd brigade, based in Germany, deployed to Saudi Arabia in the fall of 1990 and acted as the third maneuver brigade of the 1st Infantry Division from Fort Riley, KS.
-One of the brigade's battalion task forces, Task Force 1-41 Infantry, was the first coalition force to breach the Saudi Arabian border on February 15, 1991, and conduct ground combat operations in Iraq engaging in direct and indirect fire fights with the enemy on February 17, 1991.
+One of the brigade's battalion task forces, Task Force 1-41 Infantry, was the first coalition force to breach the Saudi Arabian border on 15 February 1991, and conduct ground combat operations in Iraq engaging in direct and indirect fire fights with the enemy on 17 February 1991.
 It was involved in a six-hour battle to clear Iraq's initial defensive positions.
 Initially it was tasked with performing counter reconnaissance and reconnaissance missions against Iraqi reconnaissance units.
 The brigade served at the Battle of 73 Easting with the 1st Infantry Division (Mechanized) along with the 2nd Armored Cavalry Regiment.
 They were responsible for destroying the Iraqi 18th Mechanized and 9th Armored Brigades of the Republican Guard Tawakalna Mechanized Infantry Division and the Iraqi 26th Infantry Division.
 They played a key role in the destruction of the 12th Armored Division destroying no less than 80 combat vehicles.
 The brigade destroyed 60 Iraqi tanks and 35 infantry vehicles along the IPSA pipeline.
 This is known as the Battle of Norfolk.
 The division's 4-3 FA battalion played a large role in the destruction of 50 enemy tanks, 139 APCs, 30 air defense systems, 152 artillery pieces, 27 missile launchers, 108 mortars, and 548 wheeled vehicles, 61 trench lines and bunker positions, 92 dug in and open infantry targets, and 34 logistical sites during combat operations.